 For example, there are organisations like Urban Hub who are trying to bring together like-minded individuals to tackle the challenges a lot of our cities, i.e. London and Manchester, face.
 They share solutions and put plans in place to create these greener areas.

 And we can see great examples of green city living around the world.
 Take the Nanjing Towers in China, for example.
 Boasting clean and environmentally-friendly living, this construction generates 132lbs of oxygen each day thanks to its two vertical forests.

 How Will the UK Adapt to These Green Changes?

 Thankfully, sustainable urban projects are something we’re witnessing a lot closer to home, too.
 In 2014, a lot of developers said there were three key reasons they wanted to start developing these.
 One was how attractive these types of properties have become to buyers due to how eco-conscious we’re becoming, the second was the larger returns these types of properties offer, and the third was the tax breaks and funding options offered when you’re building ‘green’ structures.

 So while developing sustainable buildings is more expensive than building standard properties, the potential ROI is far greater.
 And if this trend continues, it will bring the cost of building these types of properties down.

 Rental Properties Can Follow Suit, Too

 It isn’t just new properties where we’ll witness greener buildings, as tenants are looking for more sustainable buildings as well.

 So those older properties that are being let out by many landlords are also undergoing vital changes that boost their eco-friendly qualities.
+Upgrades can be performed to an already standing building’s plumbing with the help of plumbers already familiarized with these materials and procedures.
+Same goes for other construction contractors as well.
 This improves their marketing ability with key property agents like Avison Young.